 Flooring is important.
 It gets the most use of any material in your home.
 Each room has different needs as well.
 In the living room you may want cozy carpeting while in the kitchen you need something easy to clean.
-Below is an simple chart outlining some common flooring options.
-In the coming months, I’ll be doing individual comprehensive guides to each material listed, so be sure to look out for those!
+Below is a chart outlining some common flooring options, their ideal use, level of maintenance, durability, and average cost.

 Ideal For is the best location in the home for each material.